-To achieve this ‘highest attainable standard of health,’ countries have committed to working towards five specific goals.
+To achieve the ‘highest attainable standard of health,’ countries that signed the Convention have committed to working towards five specific goals, all of which are connected to the prevention, treatment, and management of NCDs in children, adolescents, and young people.